 Clarification Items from Garmin

 Garmin has been receiving questions regarding these uses and as of September 7, 2012 has posted clarification items on their support site.
 A few examples are:

 1. Does my Zumo support TOPO Mapping?
 Answer: "While the Zumo devices are compatible with TOPO mapping products, they were not designed for optimized use together.
 For this reason, the Zumo may not display as much TOPO detail as an outdoor device would.
 However, if you would like to load TOPO mapping to the device, follow the instructions below."
 They then go on to explain configuration optimization.
-As mentioned earlier, since Garmin designed the Montana, Oregon and GPSMAP Csx devices to be used by outdoor enthusiasts, the concept of using Topo as a primary navigation tool on motorcycle oriented rides, evades its intended use.
+The Garmin Zumo 590 is the exception.
+It is the only unit that is certified to work with Garmin TOPO.
+As mentioned earlier, since Garmin designed the Montana, Monterra, Oregon and GPSMAP 6Xsx devices to be used by outdoor enthusiasts, the concept of using TOPO as a primary navigation tool on motorcycle oriented rides, evades its intended use.

-Off road vehicle enthusiasts should anticipate and expect that their best choice will be City Navigator (CNNT).
-In circumstances when an off roader is hiking, needs elevation or geographic information, Garmin Topo would be a good choice on outdoor units only.
-This article illustrates the differences between the two products and why they show different shading, road details and points of interest.
-For international riders or events, the discussed concepts can be used to start from and then researched to a specific product for the task.
+Motorized off road vehicle enthusiasts should anticipate and expect that their best mapping choice will be Garmin City Navigator (CNNT).
+In circumstances when an off roader is hiking or hunting, needs elevation or geographic information, Garmin TOPO would be a better choice installed on outdoor specific GPS.
+For international navigation, the discussed concepts can be used to start from and then researched to a specific product for the task.